Picture Gallery> Derbyshire Pictures Index> This page

 Buxton

-Worth later added that "the famous health resort of Buxton is reached viâ the Midland by a short branch from Millers Dale, which way fairly claim to be one of the prettiest bits of railway travelling in the kingdom. ...
+In 1890 R. N. Worth commented that "the famous health resort of Buxton is reached viâ the Midland [railway] by a short branch from Millers Dale, which may fairly claim to be one of the prettiest bits of railway travelling in the kingdom, since in passes through Chee Dale and so along the valley of the Wye ...
 The London and North-Western Railway also connects with Buxton from Manchester viâ Whaley Bridge and Chapel-en-le-Frith.
-The two stations stand side by side".[1].
+The two stations stand side by side"[1].

 Castleton

-Writing in 1824 Rhodes stated that 'the family of the Peverils are said to have resided here, and nor without pomp and splendour'.
-He goes on to visit 'Peak's Hole, one of the most striking and sublime objects in the mountainous districts of Derbyshire'[5].
+Writing in 1824 Rhodes stated that "the family of the Peverils are said to have resided here, and not without pomp and splendour."
+He went on to visit "Peak's Hole, one of the most striking and sublime objects in the mountainous districts of Derbyshire[6]."

-In 1890 Worth added that the village was reached "through leafy lanes, recalling Devonshire ... no more than a village in size (Pop.620), but with a singularly town-like look for all that.
-It is curiously situated, at the very head of the vale of Hope, so that the hills sweep around it on three sides like a huge green wall[1]."
+In 1890 Worth described Castleton as the capital of the Peak district and added that the village was reached "through leafy lanes, recalling Devonshire ... no more than a village in size (Pop.620), but with a singularly town-like look for all that.
+It is curiously situated, at the very head of the vale of Hope, so that the hills sweep around it on three sides like a huge green wall, while immediately above frown the ruins of the fortalice whence it takes its name[1]."
+The Dore and Chinley Railway had not been built at the time but it would place Castleton "within easy walk of a railway station at Hope, less than a couple of m[iles] distant" and connecting to the Midland systems between Manchester and Sheffield.

 Also see: